wp-plugins/rating-widget/readme.txt

 The RatingWidget Team

 == Change Log ==
+= 2.3.6 =
+* New: First release of our new awesome Multi-Criteria ratings support!
+* Fix: Fixed Jeegy's Barrels starts theme.

 = 2.3.5 =
 * Fix: Fixed a small warning bug for non bbPress & BuddyPress users.
 * Fix: Turned all code to human-readable.